2025 Azerbaijan Grand Prix: Qualifying report

 Six red flags were observed during qualifying, breaking the previous record of five red flags during a single qualification session set jointly at the 2022 Emilia Romagna Grand Prix and the 2024 São Paulo Grand Prix.
 Due to the stoppages, the session, scheduled to run over one hour, ran for over two hours.

-During the first session, Liam Lawson (Racing Bulls) topped the session before Alexander Albon (Williams) crashed at turn 1, breaking his steering rack, stopping the session and disallowing Oscar Piastri (McLaren) a chance to do a flying lap.
-The session was suspended for eight minutes; shortly after it resumed, Nico Hülkenberg (Sauber) crashed at turn 4, breaking his front wing and inflicting heavy floor damage to his car.
-A ten-minute suspension followed; as the session ended, another red flag was thrown due to Pierre Gasly (Alpine) going off the track at turn 4.
-Shortly afterward, teammate Franco Colapinto hit the wall nearby, while Lando Norris (McLaren) topped the session.
-Kimi Antonelli (Mercedes) had a scrappy session, having his times deleted and running poorly across the track, he posted a time that was enough to get him out of the bottom five drivers, who were Colapinto, Hülkenberg, Esteban Ocon (Haas), Gasly and Albon.
-Ocon would be disqualified following the session due to a rear wing infringement and started the race from last.
+During the first session, Liam Lawson of Racing Bulls topped the session before Alexander Albon crashed his Williams at turn 1, breaking his steering rack, stopping the session and disallowing Oscar Piastri a chance to do a flying lap.
+The session was suspended for eight minutes; shortly after it resumed, Nico Hülkenberg crashed at turn 4, breaking his front wing and inflicting heavy floor damage to his Sauber car.
+A ten-minute suspension followed; as the session ended, another red flag was thrown due to Pierre Gasly's Alpine going off the track at turn 4.
+Shortly afterward, his Alpine teammate Franco Colapinto hit the wall nearby, while Lando Norris topped the session.
+Kimi Antonelli had a scrappy session in the Mercedes, having his times deleted and running poorly across the track, he posted a time that was enough to get him out of the bottom five drivers, who were Colapinto, Hülkenberg, Esteban Ocon, Gasly and Albon.
+Ocon would be disqualified following the session due to a rear wing infringement on the Haas and started the race from last.

 The start of the second session was delayed to observe track cleaning operations.
-Running lasted for three minutes before Oliver Bearman (Haas) hit the wall at turn 2, which led to his suspension being broken and a fourth red flag being observed.
-No further incidents were observed during this session, and the eliminated drivers were Fernando Alonso (Aston Martin), Lewis Hamilton (Ferrari), Gabriel Bortoleto (Sauber), Lance Stroll (Aston Martin), and Bearman.
+Running lasted for three minutes before Oliver Bearman in the Haas hit the wall at turn 2, which led to his suspension being broken and a fourth red flag being observed.
+No further incidents were observed during this session, and the eliminated drivers were Fernando Alonso, Lewis Hamilton, Gabriel Bortoleto, Lance Stroll, and Bearman.